istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 1. If the JWT token is placed in the Authorization header in http requests, make sure the JWT token is valid (not expired, etc).
 The fields in a JWT token can be decoded by using online JWT parsing tools, e.g., [jwt.io](https://jwt.io/).

-1. Verify the Envoy proxy configuration of the target workload.

-1. Verify the Envoy proxy configuration of the target workload using `istioctl proxy-config` command.
+s1.
+Verify the Envoy proxy configuration of the target workload using `istioctl proxy-config` command.

     For the above example policy, use the command below to check the `listener` configuration on the inbound port 80.
 You should see `envoy.filters.http.jwt_authn` filter with setting matching the issuer and JWKS as specified in the policy.